 For the past few weeks now, I've been tutoring (20/02/19) a series of "Drawing and Painting for beginners" workshops at North Hertfordshire College (NHC), Hitchin (emp.
 Protocol ;PTS).These workshops form part of NHC's adult education course programme and are not assessed.
 We have just over 15 students enrolled in our class and I am teaching them to employ art techniques related to line, shape, form, composition, negative space, chiaroscuro, mark making, colour theory and perspective drawing.

 How do you deal with colour blindness as an artist?

-Unfortunately, relying on paint labels can be often be misleading, for one thing, it’s hard to pin down colours with names like Begonia or Magenta.
-Secondly, colours tend deteriorate with time and although you may have recently purchased it, who knows how long the paint tube has been sitting on the shelf.
+Unfortunately, relying on paint labels can often be misleading, for one thing, it’s hard to pin down colours with names like Begonia or Magenta.
+Secondly, colours tend to deteriorate with time and although you may have recently purchased it, who knows how long the paint tube has been sitting on the shelf.

 Artists with CVD: Clifton Ernest Pugh, Charles Meryon

 There is a Chinese proverb, "The best time to plant a tree is 20 years ago.
 The second best time is now".
 Part of my philosophy, as a teaching artist, is that is never too late to start learning.